-A faculty member can encourage four or five members of a particular course to form a panel on a particular topic or theme.
+A mentorr can encourage four or five members of a particular course to form a panel on a particular topic or theme.
 You will choose to apply as, "Group" if you and at least one other student has worked on a paper that you would like to present during one panel session.
 This could be one paper completed by you and the other person(s) OR one panel session with a common theme of which each person will present their own research paper.

 This paper presentation is one panel session composed of 3 students, each presenting his/her own paper.
 Your project: “Food Outlets in Gettysburg”, Sue’s project: “The Future of Sustainability in Gettysburg”, and Tom’s project: “Blueprints for Sustainability in Adams County.”
 Your panel or GROUP presentation title is, “Sustainability in Gettysburg” which represents the overall theme of the presentation.
 A panel is comprised of up to 4 students.

 Example 2: You and a few peers worked on one single paper together and will present this paper as one body of work.

 The "main presenter" or the first person to register your group presentation will list the names of all students involved.
 The students listed will receive an email inviting them to complete the “co-presenter” information.
 They should not start a new registration for the same presentation.
 The “Co-Presenter” tab will appear when they go to Student Center in PeopleSoft, Celebration.
 Every person in the group must go into Student Center and complete his/her portion of the registration to be admitted as a Celebration presenter and considered for Early Bird registration.